-Many education courses require students to spend time working with teachers and students in accredited public schools.
-Field-based experiences at public EC-12 campuses are required for students seeking teacher certification.
+Designated education courses require students to spend time outside of class working with teachers and students in accredited public schools.
+A minimum of 30 hours of field-based experiences at public EC-12 campuses are required prior to student teaching.